‘Shaft’ star Richard Roundtree dies at 81: reports

-Actor Richard Roundtree, who broke barriers and achieved international stardom as the titular character in the “Shaft” film franchise, died Tuesday after a brief battle with pancreatic cancer.
+LOS ANGELES (KTLA) — Actor Richard Roundtree, who broke barriers and reached international stardom as the titular character in the “Shaft” film franchise, died Tuesday after a brief battle with pancreatic cancer.

-Roundtree died Tuesday evening surrounded by family about two months after being diagnosed with the devastating disease, according to TMZ, citing the actor’s longtime agent.
+Roundtree died surrounded by family about two months after being diagnosed with the disease, according to TMZ, citing the actor’s longtime agent.

 Roundtree is best known for his portrayal of Detective John Shaft in the iconic 1970s “Blaxploitation” film series and TV show.

-He returned to the series for two films in the new millenium, reprising the character he originated, and portraying the uncle of the new “Shaft,” portrayed by Samuel L. Jackson.
+He returned to the series for two films in the new millennium, reprising the character he originated, and portraying the uncle of the new “Shaft,” portrayed by Samuel L. Jackson.

 “Shaft” was selected by the Library of Congress for preservation due to its status as a “culturally, historically or aesthetically” significant film.